cosmos/sdk-tutorials/tutorials/understanding-ibc-denoms/index.md

 $ gaiad query block 5901208 --node https://rpc.cosmos.network:443
 ```

-## Summary
+## 🎉Congratulations🎉

+You've made it all the way through and will now be unfazed when encountering and IBC denom in the wild.

-Things to take away from this tutorial:
+These are some things to take away from this tutorial:

 <HighlightBox type="remember">

 - You understand the basics of ICS20 token transfer over IBC
 - When you interact with assets that were transferred over IBC, you might encounter the IBC denom notation `ibc/...` containing a hash of the path information.
-- You can derive an IBC denom or know how to perform a *denomtrace* query to retrieve the path information and base denom of the asset.
+- You can derive an IBC denom or know how to perform a _denomtrace_ query to retrieve the path information and base denom of the asset.
 - You know about the chain registry (and soon CNS) to identify chain IDs associated with a light client you can query from the path information.
 - You can reason about the security of an IBC asset based on the path information contained in the IBC denom

 </HighlightBox>

-## Next up
+### Next up

 If your interest in IBC was peeked, you can go tot the IBC section of the Developer Portal and learn the intracies of the IBC protocol and IBC applications, starting [here](../../academy/4-ibc/index.md).